With 616,000 people, Western region comprises about 17% of total state population.

 In general, towns with higher median household income tend to have lower teen birth rates, and vice versa.
 Two towns—Norwalk and Stamford —have higher teen birth rates than the state, while also having median household income above that of Connecticut.

 Infant mortality rates vary significantly by race.
-In Western region, they are lower than the state average.
-With 4.5 deaths per 1,000 births, the rate is lowest for White residents.
-For Hispanic and Latino, the rate is 6.2, for Black — 7.5.
-Explore data on data.ctdata.org.
+In the Western region, they are 4.3 deaths per 1,000 births for 2021.
+That is slightly lower than the state average of 4.7 deaths per 1,000 births.
+With 1.8 deaths per 1,000 births, the rate is lowest for White residents.
+For Black, the rate is 8.1, for Hispanic/Latino — 3.6.

 Disparate outcomes by race signal institutional biases.
 This indicator identifies that a different service model may be required to impact the disparities.